131-foot (40-meter) reconstruction of Argentinosaurus at the Carmen Funes Municipal Museum in Plaza Huincul, Argentina.

 There are a few sauropods that are close or possibly equal to Argentinosaurus in size.
 They include:

-Futalognkosaurus, Puertasaurus, Saurposeidon, Dreadnoughtus, Alamosaurus, Paralititan, and Notocolossus.
+Futalognkosaurus, Puertasaurus, Saurposeidon, Dreadnoughtus, Alamosaurus, Paralititan, Antarctosaurus, Mamenchisaurus, and Notocolossus.

-Besides these, there are fossils which in each case do not have strong evidence of authenticity, of two sauropod species that could have been considerably larger than Argentinosaurus.
+Besides these, there are fossils which in each case do not have strong evidence of authenticity, two purported sauropods that could have been considerably larger than Argentinosaurus if they were real.
 The problem is that in each case, the fossils were supposedly lost.

 Blue whales reach a maximum of about 110 feet (33.5 meters).